Minnesota welcomes 24 new student-athletes to campus

 Claeys succeeds his good friend Jerry Kill, who resigned his position on Oct.
 28, 2015, due to health reasons.

-Claeys served on Kill’s staff for 21 years and was named Interim Head Coach following Kill’s resignation in late October.
+Claeys served on Kill’s staff for 21 years and was named Interim Head Coach following Kill’s resignation.
 In that capacity, Claeys led the Gophers against No. 15 Michigan and No. 1 Ohio State.
+Claeys coached his first game without the Interim title at No. 8 Iowa on Nov.
+14, 2015, and won his first game by a score of 32-23 against Illinois on Nov.
+21, 2015.
+He ended the season by leading Minnesota to a 21-14 win in the Quick Lane Bowl, snapping a seven-game bowl losing streak.

 The Clay Center, Kan., native initially joined the Minnesota staff on Dec.
 10, 2010, when Kill hired him as defensive coordinator.
 Claeys was Minnesota’s Acting Head Coach in 2013 for seven games and led the Gophers to a 4-3 mark, which included consecutive wins against Northwestern, Nebraska, Indiana and Penn State.
 It was the first time since 1973 that Minnesota won four straight conference games in the same season.